Bataan: Marcos dictatorship

+Contemporary era

+On 14 March 2020, Bataan recorded one of the earliest cases of COVID-19 infection outside of Metro Manila, with a male patient from Orani being the 64th recorded case in the Philippines.
+Bataan later became one of the provinces under the Enhanced community quarantine in Luzon.

 Geography

 Bataan lies in the southwestern part of the Central Luzon region.
 It is a peninsular province with an area of 1,372.98 km2.
 The province is bounded in the west by the South China Sea, in the south by the Corregidor Island, and in the east by Manila Bay - the gateway to the Philippines' political, social and economic center.
 It is bounded inland by the city of Olongapo in the north and by the provinces of Pampanga and Bulacan in the northeast.
 Its capital, the City of Balanga, is about 31.3 nautical miles from Manila across Manila Bay.

-Geology
+Topography

 Bataan, a peninsula, is composed of 11 municipalities and one city.
-All except the northern most municipality of Dinalupihan, are coastal areas.
+All except the northernmost municipality of Dinalupihan, are coastal areas.
 The province's coastline is approximately 177 kilometers from Hermosa in the northeastern portion of the province, looping up to Morong in the northwest.

 Bataan is divided by two mountain groups of volcanic origins.
 The northern side is composed of the Mount Natib (elevation 1253 m), Mount Sta.
 Rosa and Mount Silangan.
 The southern group is composed of Mount Mariveles, Mount Samat, and Mount Cuyapo.
 A narrow pass separates these two mountain groups.
 The topography of the province is classified generally as hilly and mountainous with a narrow plain on the eastern side.
 The highest elevation is in the Mariveles mountains at 1,388 meters above sea level.

 Bataan has abundant water resources in the form of rivers, streams, creeks, waterfalls and springs.
 There are more than 100 rivers in the province radiating from the two aforementioned mountain groups.
 These are important not only for irrigation but also for navigation and fishing as well.
 The Talisay and Almacen Rivers are the two major rivers in the province.
 Talisay has its headwater in the Mariveles mountain group extending down to Pilar and Balanga into Manila Bay.
 Almacen River has its headwater in the Natib mountains extending down to Hermosa and exits through the Orani Channel to Manila Bay.
 Some of the smaller rivers are Abo-abo River, Bantalan River, Lamao River, Saysayin River, Agloloma River, Mamala River.